andys8/code-review-talk/README.md

 ## Goal

 - Goal: Improve the quality of the code that's added
-- Systematic approach to reviewing other programmers' code for mistakes
+- Systematic approach to reviewing new code for mistakes
 - Checks if all _requirements_ have been implemented correctly

 ---